MonnierThomas/happy_gramformer/README.md

 Create two folders at the root of the project:
 - `inputs` containing the batches of sentences you want to correct
 - `results` to collect the results in csv files.
+- `model` to store the model and use the dockerfile

 # Quick start